strakova/gec_tool_comparison/README.md

 # Comparison of the Czech Off-the-Shelf GEC Tools

-This repository contains a rigorous evaluation of the available Czech grammar error correction (GEC) tools on a part of the test data of the GECCC corpus.
+This repository contains a rigorous evaluation of the available Czech off-the-shelf grammar error correction (GEC) tools on a part of the test data of the GECCC corpus.

 1. Clone this repository: